mchmarny/dapr-demos/component-api/README.md

 ### Ingress Gateway

-Ensure all the gateway instances are aware of these new components
+Ensure all the gateway instances are aware of new components

 ```shell
 kubectl rollout restart deployment/nginx-ingress-nginx-controller